Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Gaussianization of natural image statistics

-Next, we apply Alg.~\ref{alg:online} in the multivariate setting $N=2$.
-For each image and spatial offset, we ran Alg.~\ref{alg:online} with $K=2,3,4$ interneurons, $\mu=0$, learning rates $(\eta_g,\eta_\theta,\eta_w)=(10^{-4},10^{-6},10^{-4})$, and batch size 10 for $10^6$ iterations.
-Contour plots of the learned circuit responses for one image are shown in Fig.~\ref{fig:image_signal}A(iii--v); see Appx.~\ref{apdx:experiments} for more examples.
-The mutual information between circuit responses are shown in Fig.~\ref{fig:image_signal}B. We see that $K=3$ interneurons significantly reduces the mutual information between circuit responses for spatial offsets less than $d=32$.
+Next, we apply Alg.~\ref{alg:online} in the multivariate setting $N=2$, to pairs of spatially offset filter responses.
+For each image and offset, we ran Alg.~\ref{alg:online} with $K=2,3,4$ interneurons, $\mu=0$, learning rates $(\eta_g,\eta_\theta,\eta_w)=(10^{-4},10^{-6},10^{-4})$, and batch size 10 for $10^6$ iterations.
+Contour plots of the learned circuit responses for one image are shown in Fig.~\ref{fig:image_signal}CDE; see Appx.~\ref{apdx:experiments} for more examples.
+The mutual information between circuit responses is shown in Fig.~\ref{fig:MI}.
+We see that $K=3$ interneurons significantly reduces the mutual information between circuit responses for spatial offsets less than $d=32$.
 The reduction is much greater than obtained using $K=2$ interneurons and about the same as obtained using $K=4$ interneurons.
-For spatial offsets greater than $d=32$, the wavelet coefficients already have low mutual information and the circuit does not significantly reduce the mutual information between responses.
+For spatial offsets greater than $d=32$, the raw filter responses already have low mutual information and the circuit does not not offer any significant reduction.